Bhat-Gurunandan/ajeeb-goa/markdown/chapter05.md

 ---

 ### chapter 5
-# The 'Gifts' of Portuguese
+# THE 'GIFTS' OF PORTUGUESE

 It was not the Communidades alone that got transformed into a feudal system, making the original cultivators its tenants.
 Goa was not an